legacysurvey/legacysurvey/pages/dr3/description.rst

 Data Release 3 (DR3) is the third public data release of images and catalogs for the DECam Legacy Survey (DECaLS).
-Images from DECaLS g,r,z-band observations (NOAO survey program 0404; https://www.noao.edu/perl/abstract?2014B-0404) are included from August 2014 through March 2016.
+Images from DECaLS g,r,z-band observations (NSF's OIR Lab survey program 0404; https://www.noao.edu/perl/abstract?2014B-0404) are included from August 2014 through March 2016.
 DR3 also includes DECam data from a range of non-DECaLS surveys, including observations that were conducted from September 2012 to March 2016.